 As previously reported, on March 4, 2024 the Company entered into a Securities Purchase Agreement (the "Stock Purchase Agreement") with EnTrust Emerald (Cayman) LP, a Cayman Islands limited partnership (the "Preferred Purchaser"), pursuant to which the Company agreed to issue and sell to the Preferred Purchaser 25,000 shares of Series A Non-Convertible Redeemable Preferred Stock, par value \$0.0001 per share (the "Series A Preferred Stock"), at a purchase price of \$1,000 per share and a warrant (the "March 2024 Warrant") to purchase shares of the Company's Class A common stock.
 The transaction closed on March 4, 2024 and provided the Company approximately \$25 million of capital.
 The March 2024 Warrant grants the Preferred Purchaser the right to purchase shares of Class A common stock in an aggregate amount equal to one and one-half (11⁄2) percent of the outstanding Class A common stock on a fully diluted basis (the "Share Count Cap"), calculated in accordance with the terms of the March 2024 Warrant, at an exercise price of \$0.01 per share.
-The March 2024 Warrant is exercisable beginning on the second anniversary of its issuance date as to 50% of the Share Count Cap and, beginning on the third anniversary, as to 100% of the Share Count Cap, in each case, in accordance with the terms of the March 2024 Warrant.
+The March 2024 Warrant is exercised beginning on the second anniversary of its issuance date as to 50% of the Share Count Cap, in each case, in accordance with the terms of the March 2024 Warrant.
 The March 2024 Warrant expires on the fifth anniversary of its issuance date and may not be exercised for a number of shares of Class A common stock having an aggregate value in excess of \$11,250,000, calculated in accordance with the terms of the March 2024 Warrant.
 The issuance of these securities was exempt from registration under Section 4(a)(2) of the Securities Act.